 The brain has an innate ability to heal itself after injury, even large injuries like a massive stroke.

-Side Effects of Massive Stroke
+Common Side Effects of Massive Stroke

 Talk to your neurologist to understand where your stroke occurred.
 This will help you better understand what to expect after a massive stroke.